MalakaSupun/MS_Video_Downloader/README.md

 #
 ## Other Video-Play Downloading:
+Using this you can download videos from most of the web sites.
+* Videos 😅
+* Video mp3 converts

+Not only that you can get so many information about the video that you going to download.
+1. Title:
+2. Video Duration:
+3. Video Views:
+4. Upload Date:
 While Downloading the video you can see **_Downloading Speed_**, **_Downloaded File Size_**, **_Time Remaining_** for the video.

 **_You need to add password and user-name or browser cookies for downloading personally saved or specified videos.
 Other-wise video downloading processes not going to happen correctly._**